marijnh/Eloquent-JavaScript/06_object.md

 creates the object holding the current value and _then_ updates its position, moving to the next row if necessary.

-Let us set up the `Matrix` class to be iterable.
-Throughout this book, I'll occasionally use after-the-fact prototype manipulation to add methods to classes, so that the individual pieces of code remain small and self-contained.
+Let's set up the `Matrix` class to be iterable.
+Throughout this book, I'll occasionally use after-the-fact prototype manipulation to add methods to classes so that the individual pieces of code remain small and self-contained.
 In a regular program, where there is no need to split the code into small pieces, you'd declare these methods directly in the class instead.